hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 the logic has been divided into few classes and modules, and the program flow is build around this now.

+20210414ISTABCD_HappyVishuUgadhiRelease

-The path used by program has been changed.
+The default path used by program has been changed.

+Date handling as been partly simplified and also now based on python datetime.